sbhjt-gr/mydenfocus/README.md

 ## License

-Distributed under the MIT License.
+Distributed under a custom license.
 See `LICENSE` for more information.

 ## Contact